iDoRecall/idorecall/README.md

 <img width="1552" alt="image" src="https://github.com/iDoRecall/iDoRecall-Obsidian-plugin/assets/1734740/54cafbe2-8585-44ee-a211-c476a628f316">

 To delete a recall, you need to click the "Delete" button on the recall form.
-This will remove the recall from both Obsidian and the IDoRecall web application.
+This will remove the recall from both Obsidian and the iDoRecall web application.
 However, the text that was highlighted will not be deleted from your Obsidian note.

 ## Known issues